3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can cause obnoxious sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can cause annoying noises when on and even require air conditioning repair.

 • Place extra strain on parts and wear them out quicker.